 VP / \ / \ Sub VP | / \ | / \ | Adv VP to | | | | really succeed

 Yes, there are other ways to reword things so that the adverb can be shunted off to somewhere else, but the point is that there is no reason for anyone to engage in such wholesale recasting of sentences.
-To cite an arbitrary example from modern usage, there are over 650,000 occurrences of sentences on the web containing the sequence to at least try, as in The employer intended to at least try to explore possible reasonable accommodations for coping with disabled employees.
-They mostly change meaning or become ungrammatical if at least is shifted to a different position.
+To cite an arbitrary fact from modern usage, there are over 650,000 occurrences of sentences on the web containing the sequence to at least try, as in The employer intended to at least try to explore possible reasonable accommodations for coping with disabled employees.
+They mostly change meaning or become ungrammatical if at least is shifted to a differentn position.
 Intended at least to... sounds as if it means at least intending, possibly more than intending; at least to explore sounds as if it means at least explore, possibly more than explore; if the intended meaning is about at least trying, and possibly more than just trying, the best order of words, without question, is the one that puts at least in between to and try, and that is the overwhelmingly most common order.

 1. From The Red Badge of Courage, by Steven Crane (1895), about the American civil war: